Best Brunch Spots in Palm Springs

 Overview of Brunch Spots in Palm Springs

-First up, I’ll give you a quick overview of what makes each restaurant special, where you’re likely to find the longest waits, etc. Click on the name of the restaurant, & it will take you directly to their breakfast menu.
+First up, I’ll give you a quick overview of each restaurant & where you’re likely to find the longest waits.
+Click on the name of the restaurant, & it will take you to their breakfast menu.

-- FARM = The Freshest Food in Town & Cute Outdoor Patio.
-FARM is a top-rated French restaurant with Provencal style & the #1 breakfast in town (or so says Yelp).
-You’ll likely find a long wait here ~ unless you get in early.
-Hours: 8AM-2PM.
+- FARM = The Freshest Food in Town & Cute Outdoor Patio + FULL BAR.
+FARM is a top-rated French restaurant with charming Provence-style & the #1 breakfast in town (says Yelp).
+Known for their “Sweet & Savory Crepes,” Brioche French Toast, & a variety of Omelettes.
+You’ll find long waits here ~ so arrive early.
+Hours: 8AM-2PM DAILY.

 - Cheeky’s = The Most Popular Breakfast in Town.
-There’s almost ALWAYS a wait at Cheeky’s ~ it’s popular with both locals & out-of-towners, known for specialties like their bacon flight.
-More “hipster” than FARM.
-Hours: 8AM-2PM.
+There’s almost ALWAYS a wait at Cheeky’s ~ it’s popular with locals & out-of-towners, known for specialties like their scrumptious “Bacon Flight.”
+More “hipster” than FARM, with a full bar that serves up “Morning Margaritas” & their famous Spicy Bloody.
+Hours: 8AM-2PM DAILY.

-- Spencer’s = Tucked Up Against the Mountains.
-Spencer’s isn’t listed for brunch on Yelp ~ which I find a little nutty: it’s one of the most well-known Sunday brunches around.
-They’ve got one of the prettiest patios in town, tucked up against the mountains, next to the fabled Palm Springs Tennis Club.
+- Spencer’s = Beautiful Patio Tucked Up Against the Mountains + FULL BAR.
+Spencer’s isn’t listed for brunch on Yelp ~ which I find odd: it’s one of the most well-known Sunday brunches around.
+Their patio is also one of the prettiest in town, tucked up against the mountains.
+Order their Banana Stuffed French Toast, Huevos Rancheros, or a variety of Benedict’s….then follow it with a Mojito or Bellini.
 Breakfast Hours: 8AM-11AM; Sunday Brunch: 8AM-2:30PM.

-- Pinocchio’s = The Rowdiest Brunch Party.
-Pinocchio’s has a HUGE outdoor patio & it’s the rowdiest brunch in town; when my friends & I tried to go, there was an hour wait!
+- Pinocchio’s = The Rowdiest Brunch Party + FULL BAR + Bottomless Mimosas!
+Pinocchio’s has a HUGE outdoor patio & it’s the rowdiest brunch in town; when I last visited, there was an hour wait!
 Great for larger parties & bachelorette-type events, but not known for the best food in town.
 Their “BOTTOMLESS” Champagne makes up for it though.
-Hours: 7:30AM-2PM.
+Hours: 7:30AM-10PM DAILY.

-- Wilma & Frieda’s = Most Popular with Locals.
+- Wilma & Frieda’s = Most Unique Brunch Offerings in a Refined Atmosphere.
 They’ve got another location on El Paseo in Palm Desert ~ & both are always packed.
-Their slogan: “Comfort food with a twist.”
-Hours: 10AM-2PM.
+Try their Churro Waffle, Signature Griddled Meatloaf & Eggs, Filet & Egss, or a California Benny.
+This menu is huge & filled with specialties: get creative when ordering!
+Hours: 8AM-2PM DAILY.

 - Sherman’s Deli = Famous Deli with Delicious Breakfast Too.
-Sherman’s has been around forever & is supremely popular with locals ~ but they’re more known for their famous “Sandwich Board” than they are their breakfast.
-Both are delicious, & they’ve always offered to-go food, which can now be ordered online.
+Sherman’s has been around forever & is popular with locals ~ but they’re more known for their “Sandwich Board” than for breakfast.
+Both are delicious, & they also offer food to-go, which can be ordered online.
 Hours: 8AM-9PM.

 - Billy Reed’s = A Little More Off-the-Beaten-Path Breakfast.
 Locals know about Billy Reed’s ~ but most tourists don’t, simply because it’s further north on Palm Canyon (not right downtown).
-They offer a huge indoor dining area & curbside pick-up; I love the old-school vibe here & lack of pretension.
-Great breakfast.
-Hours: 9AM-8PM.
+They offer a huge indoor dining area & curbside pick-up; I love the old-fashioned, red velvet-vibe here & lack of pretension.
+Great classic breakfast; big portions.
+Hours: 8AM-9PM.

-- Revel House = The Least Busy Breakfast in Town.
-When FARM, Cheeky’s, & Pinocchio’s have hour-long waits ~ pop over to Revel House, which is right next door.
-Sit on their small outdoor patio & enjoy a bottomless mimosa brunch.
-To date, this is the most FUN brunch I’ve had in Palm Springs….my friends & I stayed there for FOUR hours!
-Brunch ONLY on Weekends: 8:30AM-1PM.
+- Revel House = The Least Busy Breakfast in Town + FULL BAR.
+When Cheeky’s, & Pinocchio’s have hour-long waits ~ pop over to Revel House, which is right next door.
+Sit on their small outdoor patio & enjoy a bottomless mimosa brunch or cocktails.
+Personally, this is the most FUN brunch I’ve had in Palm Springs….my friends & I stayed for FOUR hours!
+Breakfast Served Daily Until 1:30PM.

 Best Brunch Spots in Other Desert Cities…